evilandrex/raided-loa/src/index.md

-To ensure we do not use data that is not representative of the typical situation, we classify logs as "Weird" if they do not have the expected number of players ( 4 or 8, depending on content), if they have a Princess Gunlancer, if they do not have the expected number of supports (either none or more than 1 per party), or if we fail to classify a player's build.
+To ensure we do not use data that is not representative of the typical situation, we classify logs as "Weird" if they do not have the expected number of players ( 4 or 8, depending on content), if they have a Princess Gunlancer, if they do not have the expected number of supports (either none or more than 1 per party), if we fail to classify a player's build, or if we detect any Sidereal weapons.
 Additonally, we filter out players that were dead when they cleared.
 These filters are on by default but can be toggled in the advanced options.

 There is no guarantee that we classify builds correctly but we do our best with the following procedures: